centreon/centreon-engine/doc/installation/index.rst

   * CMake **(>= 2.8)**, a cross-platform build system.
   * Centreon Clib **(>= 1.4)**, The centreon core library.

-To build the optional web service module, you will need the following external dependencies:

-  * gSOAP **(>= 2.7)** toolkit for SOAP Web Services and XML-Based Applications.
-  * zlib used for data compression.
-  * SSL toolkit implementing SSL v2/v3 and TLS protocols with full-strength cryptography world-wide.
-  * xerces-c toolkit to parse XML configuration files.

 This program is compatible only with Unix-like platforms (Linux, FreeBSD, Solaris, ...).